 “The Parting Glass” draws its inspiration from the long-ago practice of giving guests a drink to fortify and warm their insides as they prepared to depart from your home.
 As the song describes, the act of giving someone a “fond farewell” is an act as cultural, as it is personal.
 It is a display of affection for family and gives rise to a sense of community.
 It is not surprising that “The Parting Glass” is a song that, although it can be sung alone, is most often sung communally.
 I believe, from the depths of my heart, that there is power in singing together in public.
 The ties that bind are never as strong as they are when united in song.
 “The Parting Glass” is one of the best examples of this.

 The video you are about to see contains a bonus.
 It is, also, a political statement because, unfortunately, it seems difficult to talk about Ireland in any way without appearing to choose sides in the conflict based upon the choices we make.
 For the sake of this post, I am going to ignore the politics and focus on the beauty of Irish culture.
 This video of “The Parting Glass” comes from a special performance in 2014 called “Ceiliuradh at Royal Albert Hall” in England.
 This performance was created to celebrate the ties that exist between England and Ireland and to showcase talented Irish performers who were actually living and working in England.
 The Ceiliuradh at Royal Albert Hall was an event held on the occasion of a visit from the Prime Minister of Ireland.
 Because it was a “Royal Gala”-type performance, there is an all-star cast of singers assembled to end the show by singing “the Parting Glass” together.
 But, before they do this, there is a reading of a poem in honour of Irish poet, Seamus Heaney, who had passed away just prior to the show.
 So, you get a terrific spoken word poem and a stirring rendition of a Scottish song that has come to represent Ireland on the world stage.
 As well, in the comments section, I will pop in the mostly-acapella version sung by the Ginger Fury himself, Ed Sheeran.
 It is quite nice.
-I will, also, include a video of the closing scene in a terrific little movie called, “Waking Ned Devine”, too.
+I will, also, include a video of the closing scene in a terrific little movie called, “Waking Ned Devine”, too, which the photo at the top of this post represents.
 I am not even Irish but, I imagine I will be bawling before all is sung and the parting is done.

 The link to the music video for The Parting Glass/Seamus Heaney at The Ceiliuradh at Royal Albert Hall can be found here.